Section Styles inset-image

 The Promoter’s contact details are: Upper Woodford Farmhouse, Upper Woodford, Salisbury, Wiltshire SP4 6PA

-Any enquiries relating to the prize should be emailed to: wildmuseprize@gmail.com
+Any enquiries relating to the prize should be emailed to our prize administrator Nadja: wildmuseprize@gmail.com

 A Call to Connect:

-Share your Journey of Nature’s Wisdom and Healing
+Share your Journey of Nature’s guidance, Healing and transformation

-If you’re ready to submit your entry, please click on the payment button below.
-Once you’ve provided the entrance fee, you’ll be redirected to our online form where you can upload your submission.
+If you're ready to submit your entry, please click on the payment button below.
+Once you've provided the £10.36 entry fee, you'll be redirected to our online form where you can upload your submission.

-Do remember we’re offering 10 bursaries for those who might find the entry charge prohibitive.
-Please email wildmuseprize@gmail.com with evidence of your financial need.
+We continue to offer 10 bursary places for writers who might find the entry fee prohibitive.
+If you would like to apply, please email wildmuseprize@gmail.com with evidence of your financial need.

 Section Styles full-width inset-image